stiekiepy/ssh_config_file_setup/README.md

 cat config_ssh_test
 ```

-## 6. If it looks good, backup your existing config file if it has data in it, then comment/uncomment the lines in the first step above.
+## 6. If it looks good, backup your existing config file if it has data in it, then swap the comment/uncomment  lines in the second step above.
 ```
 mv ~/.ssh/config ~/.ssh/config.old
 ```